 Welcome to the Virginia Women’s Center difference: services that meet women where they are—at any age, at any stage—and all conveniently through Virginia Women's Center.

 Bone density testing is an important aspect of preventing osteoporosis.
-We use a technology called Dual-energy Absorptiometry - or DXA - to measure bone mineral content and density of specific bone sites most susceptible to fracture.
+At the Center for Bone Health at Virginia Women's Center, we use a technology called Dual-energy Absorptiometry - or DXA - to measure bone mineral content and density of specific bone sites most susceptible to fracture.
+We take these results into account with diet, exercise recommendations and your overall health.
 Visit the Bone Health section for more information.

 Our onsite clinical psychologists are available to help with the challenges of depression, stress management, anxiety, eating disorders, postpartum depression, parenting, perimenopause, menopause and more.
 Visit the Psychology page.

 Millions of women experience symptoms such as vaginal dryness, itching, burning or painful intercourse as a consequence of estrogen levels declining after menopause.
 The MonaLisa is a "life-changing" innovative laser treatment to help restore vaginal health.
 The procedure is done in our office, is painless and takes less than five minutes.
 Visit the MonaLisa section for more information.

 Nutrition plays a vital role in women's health.
 Our nurse practitioners are available to counsel patients on nutrition concerns, including gestational diabetes, nutrition during pregnancy and breastfeeding, Vitamin D and Calcium requirements and healthy weight management.
 Visit the Nutrition section for more information.

 Routine blood tests shouldn't require the inconvenience of another stop.
 Each of our offices has an onsite lab.
 And you can be assured that your doctor or a nurse will call you back with the results in a timely fashion or, if you wish, the results will be sent to you electronically through our secure patient portal.